happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 ### P6. find the median in two sorted array

+### P7. find the kth smallest in two sorted array

 - xxxxxxxxxx   XXXXXXXXXX
-- 0       m-1
+- 0            m
 - yyyyyyyyyy   YYYYYYYYYY
-- 0       n-1
+- 0            n
-- move m and n at the same time, but keeps $$m + n == k - 1$$
+- move m or n to the right until $$m + n == k - 1$$
+- return the left
-- step initial = k / 2
+- step initial = k
-- step decrease by half for each time
+- step decrease by half for each time k -> k - k/2

+### P7. find kth in unsorted array

 -----